cube-js/cube/DEPRECATION.md

   used.
 The feature may be removed, disabled, or change behavior in a future release.
 The _"Deprecated"_ column contains the release in which the feature was marked deprecated, whereas the _"Remove"_ column contains a tentative release in which the feature is to be removed.
-If no release is included in the _"Remove"_ column, the release is yet to be decided on.
 - **Removed**: the feature was removed, disabled, or hidden.
 Refer to the linked section for details.
 Some features are "soft" deprecated, which means that they remain functional for backward compatibility, and to allow users to